ReddyBytes/Kubernetes-K8s/4_Services/Readme.md

 ### Again we have a doubt that even how Services knows that the request is to transfer to a particular appication if there is a change in IP-address :

-here service does not depends on IP-address to transfer load it follows __Service Discovery__ mechanism
+here service does not depends on IP-address, it follows __Service Discovery__ mechanism

 SD creates
 __Labels__ for service,deploy
-__Selectors__ for conatiners
+__Selectors__ for containers

-when a new pod comes up then service always checks for label name not the ip address
+when a new pod comes up with template then service always checks for label name not the ip address

     apiVersion: apps/v1